SuperEvilMegacorp/vainglory-assets/source/docs/index.html.md

 ## Community API's

 Community contributions are welcome and rewarded with good karma (and swag!)
 If you are currently working on an API, let us know in the Slack channel and we will add a link!

 **Java**

-* [DominicGunn] (http://github.com/DominicGunn/flicker) A Java adaptation of the Vainglory API.
+* [DominicGunn/flicker] (http://github.com/DominicGunn/flicker) A Java adaptation of the Vainglory API.

 **Python**

-* [schneefux] (http://github.com/schneefux/python-gamelocker) Python 3 wrapper for the Gamelocker API.
+* [schneefux/python-gamelocker] (http://github.com/schneefux/python-gamelocker) Python 3 wrapper for the Gamelocker API.

 **JavaScript**

-* [seripap] (https://github.com/seripap/vainglory) A JavaScript API client.
+* [seripap/vainglory] (https://github.com/seripap/vainglory) A JavaScript API client.